 あれがあれば、またお姉ちゃんの |

-Commentary: This dialog probably occurred when you showed Maya her memo.
-The final game has this dialog instead:
+Commentary: This dialogue probably occurred when you showed Maya her memo.
+However, the final game features the following dialogue:

 Phoenix: